hurricanemark/relational_database/BuildingMarioBrosDatabase/README.md

 This is one of the more intense exercise on PostgreSQL.

 You would start out performing single action SQL like pulling teeth.
-You gradually advance toward more complex queries and eventually learn the inner working of
+You gradually advance toward more complex queries and eventually learn the inner working of the followings.

 ### **one-to-one** tables construction:

 Where: both tables have primary key used as UNIQUE foreign key to one another.

-### **one-to-many** tables construnction.
+### **one-to-many** tables construnction

 Where: both tables have primary key used as foreign key to one another.  (absent UNIQUE key).